numbats/summer-vis-inf/README.md

 * Ladder plots with change of noise levels
 * Some insight into what is the best noise
 * Further generalisation of the code

+## 2021/02/11

+* Plot the actual data
+* Plot of data plots with number of subjects and noise varied